-The good news is that overwintering plumerias is very easy, and doesn’t take much work on our part.
+The good news is that overwintering plumerias is very easy, and doesn’t take much work on our part to save them.

 With a minimal amount of time and maintenance, you’ll be able to enjoy them for many, many years no matter where you live.

 In this guide, I’ll share all my best tips for how to overwinter a plumeria plant with one of 3 simple methods.